AayushSaxena08/SVM_Classifier/README.md

 Hello friends,

 Support Vector Machines are supervised machine learning algorithms that are used for classification and regression purposes.
-In this repo, I built a Support Vector Machines classifier to classify a credit card fraudalent case.
+In this repo, I have built a Support Vector Machines classifier to predict a Pulsar Star with the given attributes.
 So, let's get started.

 <a class="anchor" id="0.1"></a>
 # **Table of Contents**